It usually happens sometime around sophomore year: you'll say home, and realize that you mean here.

 Amenities and Accommodations

-All Bowdoin residences are cable-ready, and have wireless internet, high-speed ethernet ports, telephone service, and a OneCard system that controls entry doors and laundry machines.
+All Bowdoin residences have wireless internet, high-speed ethernet ports, free streaming cable TV through Xfinity, telephone service, and a OneCard system that controls entry doors and laundry machines.
 Students needing special accommodations should contact the Office of Accessibility.

 All first-year and sophomore students are required to live on campus.
 First-year students are not allowed to have cars, but most Bowdoin students of all ages get around town using bicycles, skateboards, scooters, or the Zipcar sharing service.